Luxembourg

 All vehicles were originally registered in a single series from 500 to 99999, which was reached in 1966; lower numbers were reserved for the Royal Household, Ministers and diplomats.
 The new series commenced with a single letter and four numerals see Table 4.

-Diplomatic Plates
+Diplomatic Vehicles

 Diplomatic plates were also yellow with black lettering: CD and a number between 40 and 999, which were issued in blocks to embassies (see Table 5).
 These plates differed from the normal series in that they had between the letters and the serial a large white seal bearing a crest.